eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 00000110 Result
 ```

-The bit mask works by setting the size of the array to be a power of 2.
-Any number that is a power of 2 is a single bit:
+In order for the bitmask to work, the size of the array must be a power of 2.
+Any number that is a power of 2 has a single 1 bit:

 ```plain
 2   0010